This post contains affiliate links. Please see our disclosure policy.

 If this is your first time making banana bread, never fear – this easy recipe has been a staple in our home for years and I’ll walk you through each simple step.

-- Plush Banana Bread – This moist chocolate chip banana bread has a super plush texture!
+• Plush Banana Bread – This moist chocolate chip banana bread is moist & plush!

 Ingredient Overview:

-- Bananas – Use bananas that are very ripe – if they’re brown on the outside, they’re perfect!
-This is one of our favorite ways to use up overripe bananas (smoothies or these healthy banana muffins are great too!)
+• Bananas – Use bananas that are very ripe – if they’re brown on the outside, they’re perfect!
+This is one of our favorite ways to use up overripe bananas (these Healthy Banana Muffins are another favorite!)

-- All-purpose flour – Spoon & level your flour for best results, or use a scale.
-Scooping the measuring cup directly in will lead to too much flour.
+• All-purpose flour – Spoon & level your flour, or use a scale.
+Scooping the measuring cup directly into your bag or container will lead to too much flour.

-- Gluten-free – I have not tested a gluten-free version of this recipe but I would start with gluten-free all-purpose flour if you want to try it.
+• Gluten-free – I have not tested a gluten-free version of this recipe but I would start with a cup-for cup gluten-free all-purpose flour if you want to try it.
+Or, try my Gluten-Free Banana Snack Cake!

 Step 1: Mash your Bananas.
 Peel and mash bananas on a cutting board with a fork.
 Set aside.

 Step 2: Mix up the Banana Bread Batter.
-Start with your wet ingredients.
 Cream the butter in a large bowl (or medium bowl) with an electric mixer.
 Mix in the sugar, then mix in the eggs, vanilla, mashed bananas, and water.

 Step 3: Mix in the dry ingredients until just combined, then stir in the chocolate chips with a rubber spatula.

 Step 4: Bake the Banana Bread.
 Spread batter into a standard loaf pan and add extra chocolate chips on top!
 The hardest part of this recipe is waiting for it to bake!
-Your kitchen will start to smell SO amazing as this bakes in the oven.
-Bake the banana bread as directed in the recipe card below.
+Your kitchen will start to smell SO amazing as this bakes.

-Just imagine digging in to those melty puddles of chocolate, that crisp golden brown lid, and that soft, springy bread.
+Just imagine digging in to those melty puddles of chocolate, that crisp golden brown lid, and that soft, moist banana bread.
 Perfection!
 Be sure to slather some butter on top of your warm slice!
 I’ve even been known to spread nutella on mine for a mid-day snack.

 Expert Success Tips: